-That’s how I came to an egg bake.
-I can pack in plenty of protein by adding meat and cheese to the eggs.
-I can also get in the vegetables I am supposed to be eating at breakfast.
-I wrote this recipe focusing on healthy and nutritious ingredients without sacrificing taste and flavor.
-I used chicken sausage and primarily egg whites to make this a lighter dish.
+That’s how I came to this egg bake.
+I can pack in plenty of protein and vegetables into my morning.
+I wrote this recipe focusing on nutritious ingredients without sacrificing taste and flavor.
 Baked in a 9×13 casserole dish, I cut this into six servings.
-Those are pretty substantial squares, but each serving is only about 200 calories.
-This of course would be less if you cut it into smaller servings.
 This high-protein breakfast casserole could be the perfect way to get your day started.
-Plus, if you make this on Sunday, you could have breakfast covered for the entire week!
+Plus, if you make this on Sunday, you could have breakfast covered for the entire week.

-- one pound sweet Italian chicken sausage (could be replaced with turkey sausage)
+- one pound sweet Italian chicken or turkey sausage

 - two cups chopped kale